 Pick a box is a straightforward bonus feature.
 You’re given three or more boxes and told to select one of them.
 Whatever is inside the box is what you win.
 This is like the old “Let’s Make a Deal” game show, with a person being given a choice of Curtain 1, Curtain 2, or Curtain 3.

 Wild multipliers show up on games like the amazing “Choy Sun Doa” pokies title (based on Cai Shen, the Chinese God of Prosperity).
-Choy Sun Pokies is marketed by Aristocrat Leisure and Bally Technologies in America.
+Choy Sun Pokies is marketed by Aristocrat Leisure in Australia and Bally Technologies in America.
 A wild multiplier is a complicated feature, but it’s also one of the coolest game elements you’ll ever find.

 I’ll use Choy Sun Doa as an example.
 On that game, when the wild icon appears with enough frequency, you receive the option to have 5, 8, 10, 15, or 20 free spins.
 This would seem to be a no-brainer, but the more spins you receive, the lower the multiplier.
 On each of the free game modes, you’ll have the chance to receive one of a range of three multipliers.
 On a 20-spin game, the range of multipliers is low.
 On a 5-spin game, the range is high.